yuchdev/LegendOfTheseusAndMinotaur/README.md

 ## Credits

-- Character avatars created by [Artist Name]
-- Based on the Greek myth of Theseus and the Minotaur
+- Based on Victor Pelevin's novel/play "The Helmet of Horror, or the Myth of Theseus and the Minotaur"
-- Developed as a demonstration of AI-powered interactive storytelling
+- Developed to test boundaries of AI-powered interactive storytelling

 ## License

-[License information]
+MIT License